R3dy/TerminalAF/README.md

 Optionally, you can choose from one of the prebuilt [themes](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes).
 I'm using [this one](https://github.com/win0err/aphrodite-terminal-theme).

 ## Tmux
+1. A simple `brew install tmux` should do the trick
+2. Follow the [installation](https://github.com/tmux-plugins/tpm) instructions for setting up tpm
+3. Copy over the `tmux.conf` file from this repo to your `~/.config/tmux/` directory.
+Make sure to run `prefix` + `I` while in a tmux session to install the plugins.

 ## Neovim with NvChad